s-shah-coder/90DaysOfDevOps/Days/day65.md

 This final playlist listed above is where a lot of the code and ideas came from for this section, a great resource and walkthrough in video format.

 See you on [Day 66](day66.md)

+# Completed exercises, Ansible playbook format, Vagrant to setup our environment